sharedlabs/overlay-container/README.md

 #### Or use Javascript

 I personally prefer this way if I don't need databinding.
-This way you make sure your overlay will be attached just once.
-You don't need to append your overlay manually, calling open() will place the overlay on the `overlay-container`
+Doing like this the overlay will be attached just once.
+Calling open() will place the overlay within the `overlay-container` (no need to appendChild).

 ```js
 const myOverlay = document.createElement('my-overlay');